Agency to Participate in Twitter Chat, Webinar, Facebook Live, and Capitol Hill Event

 All times are Eastern Daylight Time.

-Consumers can find numerous financial literacy education resources on the NCUA’s consumer website, MyCreditUnion.gov, most of which are available in English and Spanish.
-Consumers can also find and share additional tips and best practices on protecting their financial well-being on the NCUA’s Facebook and Twitter sites.
+Consumers can find numerous financial literacy education resources on the NCUA’s consumer website, MyCreditUnion.gov (opens new window), most of which are available in English and Spanish (opens new window).
+Consumers can also find and share additional tips and best practices on protecting their financial well-being on the NCUA’s Facebook (opens new window) and Twitter (opens new window) sites.

-The Financial Literacy and Education Commission was established in 2003 to develop a national financial education website and a national strategy on financial education.
+The Financial Literacy and Education Commission (opens new window) was established in 2003 to develop a national financial education website (opens new window) and a national strategy on financial education.
 NCUA serves as one of 19 member federal agencies.

 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, NCUA works to reinforce credit union efforts, raise consumer awareness and increase access to credit union services.
 NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.
 Access NCUA’s Financial Literacy Resource center at NCUA.gov for more information.